 Quality is evaluated using the National Committee for Quality Assurance (NCQA's) HEDIS Health Plan Measures as specified, adjusted to include CareFirst's entire book of business (all product lines) evaluated for each unique practice/specialty combination.
-Administrative specifications are followed using NCQA-certified software, Cognizant ClaimSphere®3.
-This provider measurement was not separately audited.
+For the potentially preventable admission measure, the age range was adjusted to assess all patients 18 years of age or older.
+Administrative specifications are followed using NCQA-certified software, Cognizant ClaimSphere®3 this provider measurement was not separately audited.
 Member experience is evaluated using a customized, ten question member experience survey targeted to a specific provider, practice and visit.
 Questions are intended to solicit practice-specific insights related to key questions and composites included in Consumer Assessment of Healthcare Providers and Systems (CAHPS®4) Health Plan Survey.